 - If you'd like to store this mix longer, leave out the fresh garlic and just add it when you're ready to serve.
 If you do this, you don't need to refrigerate the mixture and it will keep for up to 6 months in your pantry.

-- Nutrition information for dry mix only and does not include olive oil or cheese.
+- Nutrition information is for dry mix only and does not include olive oil or cheese.